Piaget’s Theory of Moral Development

 Criticisms of Piaget’s Theory of Moral Development

 Piaget’s theory of cognitive development was created after he completed similar studies on boys and girls.
-He believed that there were no differences in their cognitive development: conservation, animism, and object permanence were all part of the process no matter what sex the child was born.
+He believed there were no differences in their cognitive development: conservation, animism, and object permanence were all part of the process no matter what sex the child was born.
 Piaget’s theory of moral development was created slightly differently.

 While boys played marbles, Piaget gave girls the task of playing a game that resembled “hide and seek.”
 Researchers note that the two games were not a great comparison: the game of marbles was much more complicated.
 Following the rules required different conflicts and choices.